-Depending on your choice, your tour guide can pick you up at a designated point in Reykjavik, or you can meet us on location at Gullfoss Cafe, located beside the magnificent Gullfoss Waterfall.
-Select your preference when you book.
+Depending on your choice, your tour guide can pick you up at a designated point in Reykjavik, or you can meet us on location at Skjól.
+You’ll have to select your preference upon booking the tour.

-Next, we’ll drive up towards Langjökull Glacier in a specialized Super-Jeep, an exciting experience in itself.
-After arriving at our glacier base camp, you will be provided with a snowmobile suit, gloves, balaclava and helmet for your snowmobile ride.
-Your professional glacier snowmobiling guide will then show you how to safely operate a snowmobile before your one-hour excursion officially starts.
-Langjökull Glacier is home to several enormous ice-filled volcanic craters, rimmed in by imposing volcanoes and set in the breathtaking Icelandic interior.
+Next, we’ll drive up towards Langjökull Glacier in a specialized Super Jeep, which is an exciting experience in itself.
+After arriving at our glacier base camp, you will be provided with all the necessary snowmobiling gear, including a snowmobile suit, gloves, balaclava, and helmet for your snowmobile ride.
+Before your one-hour excursion starts, your professional glacier snowmobiling guide will show you how to operate a snowmobile safely.
+Langjökull Glacier is home to several enormous ice-filled volcanic craters rimmed by imposing volcanoes and set in the breathtaking Icelandic interior.
 The views from the flanks of Langjökull are quite incredible.
-In the distance rests Eiríksjökull glacier, the highest mountain in west Iceland, the dome-shaped Hofsjökull glacier, and Kerlingafjöll Mountain range.
+In the distance rests Eiríksjökull glacier, the highest mountain in west Iceland, the dome-shaped Hofsjökull glacier, and the Kerlingafjöll Mountain range.

 You’re sure to take tons of memories home from your thrilling adventure in the wintry wonderland of Langjokull’s icy slopes!